tann3rjm129/Train-Scheduler/ReadMe.md

 * Per a UCD Coding Bootcamp assignment,

-Application to apply trains and their corresponding details to a train schedule.
+Application to add trains and their corresponding details to a train schedule.
 Based on the details, the backend js calculates data, saves it to firebase database, and displays it to the html.

 ---